LinuxChristian/simpleMemorySetup/README.rst

 ____________________

 To use the software you need to install getoptpp [2] and have the file getopt_pp.cpp in the root src directory.
 You will also need gnuplot if you want to produce .png files.
+If the system does not have a awk version installed I suggest installing gawk.

 References
 _____________________